yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 8. Execute the query by selecting **Execute** in the SSMS toolbar.

 9. Return to the migration status page in the Azure portal.
-On the TailspinToys screen, select **Refresh** you should see the **TailspinToysLog.trn** file appear, with a status of **Uploaded**.
+On the TailspinToys screen, select **Refresh** and you should see the **TailspinToysLog.trn** file appear with a status of **Uploaded**.

     ![On the TailspinToys blade, the Refresh button is highlighted.
 A status of Uploaded is highlighted next to the TailspinToysLog.trn file in the list of active backup files.](media/dms-migration-wizard-transaction-log-uploaded.png "Migration Wizard")

-    >**Note**: If you don't see it the transaction logs entry, continue selecting Refresh every few seconds until it appears.
+    >**Note**: If you don't see it the transaction logs entry, continue selecting refresh every few seconds until it appears.

-10. Once the transaction logs are uploaded, they need to be restored to the database.
+10. Once the transaction logs are uploaded, they are restored to the database.
 Select **Refresh** every 10-15 seconds until you see the status change to **Restored**, which can take a minute or two.

     ![A status of Restored is highlighted next to the TailspinToysLog.trn file in the list of active backup files.](media/dms-migration-wizard-transaction-log-restored.png "Migration Wizard")